The Gherkin

-30 St Mary Axe (previously known as the Swiss Re Building and commonly known as the Gherkin) is a commercial skyscraper in London's primary financial district, the City of London.
+30 St Mary Axe, previously known as the Swiss Re Building, is a commercial skyscraper in London's primary financial district, the City of London.
+It is nicknamed The Gherkin after the vegetable of the same name.
 It was completed in December 2003 and opened in April 2004.
 With 41 floors, it is 180 m tall and stands on the sites of the former Baltic Exchange and Chamber of Shipping, which were extensively damaged in 1992 in the Baltic Exchange bombing by a device placed by the Provisional IRA in St Mary Axe, a narrow street leading north from Leadenhall Street.

-After plans to build the 92-storey Millennium Tower were dropped, 30 St Mary Axe was designed by Norman Foster and the Arup Group.
-It was erected by Skanska; construction started in 2001.
+After plans to build the 92-storey Millennium Tower were dropped, 30 St Mary Axe was designed by Foster + Partners and the Arup Group.
+It was built by Skanska; construction started in 2001.

 The building has become a recognisable landmark of London, and it is one of the city's most widely recognised examples of contemporary architecture.
 It won the 2003 Emporis Skyscraper Award.